This training is for AOD workers who would like to develop their skills in working with trans and gender diverse (TGD) communities.

 Students on placement or internships, workers from other community sectors such as Family Violence, Homelessness and Mental Health and AOD workers outside of Victoria.

-Please ensure you have clearance to attend from your line manager.
-If you cannot attend, even if you find out the day before, please cancel your registration and make your spot available to someone else on the waiting list.
+Refunds are available up to 1 day prior to the event.
+Please ensure you have clearance from your line manager to attend.
+If you cannot attend, cancel your registration at least 24 hours before the cancel your registration and make your spot available to someone else on the waitlist.

 Eligibility Criteria

-This training has been funded for workers employed in a Victorian State-funded Alcohol and Other Drug (AOD) service, including those who are new to the AOD sector or recently employed under the COVID-19 Workforce Initiative and Peer workers.
+This training has been funded for workers employed in a Victorian State-funded Alcohol and Other Drug (AOD) service, including Peer and LLE workers.

 Who is not eligible?

-Students on placement or internships, workers from other community sectors such as Family Violence, Homelessness, and Mental Health, and AOD workers outside of Victoria.
+Students on placement or internships, workers from other community sectors such as family violence, homelessness, mental health, and AOD workers outside of Victoria.

-Please ensure you have clearance to attend from your line manager.
-If you cannot attend, even if you find out the day before, please cancel your registration and make your spot available to someone else on the waiting list.
+Please ensure you have clearance from your line manager to attend.
+If you cannot attend, cancel your registration and make your spot available to someone else on the waitlist.

 Eligibility Criteria

-This training has been funded for workers employed in a Victorian State-funded Alcohol and Other Drug (AOD) service, including those who are new to the AOD sector or recently employed under the COVID-19 Workforce Initiative and Peer workers.
+This training has been funded for workers employed in a Victorian State-funded Alcohol and Other Drug (AOD) service.

 Who is not eligible?